 (419) 257-3561

 516-0002.03 FABRICATION DRAWINGS.
-The fabricator of the expansion devices furnished under this special Provisionfication shall submit detailed fabrication drawings in accordance with Sections 105 and 506.
+The Contractor shall submit detailed fabrication drawings for the expansion devices in accordance with Subsection 105.06 and Section 506.

 516-0002.04 FABRICATION.
-All work shall conform to the applicable provisions of Section 506, Structural Steel.
+All work shall conform to the applicable provisions of Section 506.

 As received from the supplier of the seal, seals may contain one splice for each continuous length of 50 feet or greater.
 Sections under 50 feet long shall not have any splices.
 Splices at abrupt angular changes in horizontal alignment will be allowed.
 Splices shall be shop vulcanized by the seal supplier.
-The seals shall be marked on the top surface with the manufacturer's name or trademark, the lot number, and the size designation at intervals of 5 feet or less.
+The seals shall be marked on the top surface with the manufacturer’s name or trademark, the lot number, and the size designation at intervals of 5 feet or less.

 Steel portions of the expansion device shall be galvanized.
-Galvanizing on the metal surfaces in direct contact with strip seals shall be lightly sandblasted to a dull gray appearance in order to promote a high strength bond between the seal and mating surface, and for smoothness for installation purposes.
+Galvanizing on the metal surfaces in direct contact with strip seals shall be lightly sandblasted to a dull gray appearance in order to promote a high strength bond between the seal and the mating surface, and for smoothness for installation purposes.
 Alternately, this galvanized surface may be prepared to the manufacturer’s published recommendations for installation and bonding of seals.

 516-0002.05 DELIVERY.
 Unless otherwise specified on the Plans, expansion devices shall be shipped fully assembled and shall be installed as a unit.
-The unit shall be equipped with shipping and temperature adjustment devices approved by the Construction Engineer, and shall be pre-adjusted, in the fabrication facility, to the opening required at 45 degrees Fahrenheit.
+The unit shall be equipped with shipping and temperature adjustment devices approved by the Construction Engineer, and shall be pre-adjusted, in the fabrication facility, to the opening required at 45°F.

 516-0002.06 INSTALLATION.
-Expansion Devices shall be erected following placement of the approach slab.
-The devices shall be lowered into place, adjusted for the temperature in accordance with the Plans and fabrication drawings, set to the proper height and fastened in place.
+Expansion devices shall be installed following placement of the approach slab.
+The devices shall be lowered into place, adjusted for the temperature in accordance with the Plans and fabrication drawings, set to the proper height, and fastened in place.
 Once the expansion devices are set in their final positions, all shipping and temperature adjustment apparatuses shall be removed and the concrete for the approach slab shall be placed.

-Seal elements shall be installed in accordance with the manufacturer's recommendations, using equipment manufactured specifically for the purpose of installing the seal elements.
-The equipment shall not cause structural damage to either the seal or the joint armor and shall not twist, distort or cause other malformations in the installed seal element.
+Seal elements shall be installed in accordance with the manufacturer’s recommendations, using equipment manufactured specifically for the purpose of installing the seal elements.
+The equipment shall not cause structural damage to either the seal or the joint armor and shall not twist, distort, or cause other deformations in the installed seal element.
 Any perforation or tearing of a seal element due to installation procedures or construction activities will be cause for rejection of the installed seal element, requiring replacement by the Contractor at no cost to the Agency.

 Immediately prior to the installation of the seal element, the metal contact surfaces of the joint armor shall be clean, dry, and free of oil, rust, paint, or foreign material.
 Unless otherwise recommended by the seal manufacturer, the contact surfaces of the seal element shall be cleaned with normal butyl-acetate, using clean rags or mops, immediately prior to application of the lubricant-adhesive or sealant.
-The lubricant adhesive or sealant shall be applied to the seal element and joint armor contact surfaces at the rate recommended by the manufacturer of the seal.
+The lubricant-adhesive or sealant shall be applied to the seal element and joint armor contact surfaces at the rate recommended by the seal manufacturer.

 516-0002.07 METHOD OF MEASUREMENT.
-The quantity of Special Provision (Bridge Expansion Joint, Strip Seal) to be measured for payment will be the number of linear feet installed in the complete and accepted work.
+The quantity of Bridge Expansion Joint, Strip Seal to be measured for payment will be the number of linear feet installed in the complete and accepted work.
 Measurement will be made along the centerline of the expansion device.